Hosting by Wedos.

 Crippled Radeon core with disabled one pipeline, called RV100.

 1st DX7 chip from ATi and only one real rival to nVidia's Geforce 2.
-Sometimes called Radeon 7200.
+Later renamed to Radeon 7200.

 Highend professional card, based on Fire GL3.